Skip to content

 Learn more about the online M.S. in Health Administration experience

-Rise to executive levels of leadership in healthcare with a Master of Science in Health Administration (MHA) degree from Northern Kentucky University.
-The integrated online curriculum prepares you for leadership by equipping you with advanced knowledge in strategy, finance, law, data analytics, and management from the unique perspective of a healthcare organization.
+Advance to leadership positions in healthcare with a Master of Science in Health Administration (MHA) degree from Northern Kentucky University.
+The integrated online curriculum prepares you for more senior roles by equipping you with advanced knowledge in strategy, finance, law, data analytics, and management from the unique perspective of a healthcare organization.

 The MHA also offers you specialized business expertise comparable to an MBA.
 As part of our curriculum, you will study broad business administration topics and delve into content concentrated in the highly regulated healthcare industry.
 You will learn financial, legal, and management aspects of running a business that focuses on people’s health and well-being.
-By completing the NKU online health administration program, you will earn specialty degree qualifications in as few as 12 months that will benefit you in your current job and lead to new career opportunities across a variety of healthcare settings.
+By completing the NKU online health administration program, you will earn specialty degree qualifications in an accelerated program that will benefit you in your current job and lead to new career opportunities across a variety of healthcare settings.

 In the online health administration Master of Science program, you will learn to: